 Over to you…

 Have you had a digital perm, and what was your experience?
-Please feel free to email it to Tweet me and let me know your experience.
+Please feel free to share your experience.
 Also, if you know someone who is looking to do a digital perm, please share this post with them so they don’t make the same mistake I did.